A History of Flamenco, the Soul of Andalusia

 The flamenco boom from the 19th century decreased in the early 20th century.
 By the 1920s, the Cante jondo style performed by the gypsies had nearly become extinct.
 At this time, flamenco mostly existed as Opera Flamenca, a very theatrical performance.
 Many people consider this time a commercial “debasement” of traditional flamenco.

 However, flamenco began to disappear entirely in the 1930s and 40s.
-Due to the Spanish civil war and World War II, Andalusia was economically devastated.
+Due to the Spanish civil war and World War II, Andalusia was very poor.
 Flamenco performances died out as people focused on survival.

 In the 1950s, flamenco slowly started making a come-back.
-A flamenco competition was held in Córdoba and many small towns followed suit with their own competitions and events.
+Córdoba held a flamenco competition and many small towns followed suit with their own competitions and events.

 Foreign tourists started to arrive to Andalusia to enjoy the beautiful weather and culture.
 They noticed flamenco as a distinctive art.
 The Spanish dictator Francisco Franco, realised the potential flamenco had to make money from tourism.
 He promoted it and flamenco bars once again exploded along the Costa del Sol.